Next Race - April 12th - Eagle Mtn. XC Race, Click to learn more about sponsor opportunities

 REGISTRATION FEES

-Season number plate: One time $5 fee
+Season number plate: One time $5 fee, $5 for a replacement or category change

-Each race (XC) – Other then Mountain Biathlon: $17 ($20 on-site registration)
+Each race (XC) – Other then Mountain Biathlon: $17

-Mountain Biathlon race (XCB): $25 ($30 on-site registration)
+Mountain Biathlon race (XCB): $25

 No Additional Fees at Online Checkout for Registration or # Plates